 Why do you sponsor adults?
 There are many young adults who have had to quit school for a variety of reasons -- need to work to help their families, they want to get married, they had no money to continue their education.
 These young adults, once they make the decision to go back to school to further their education, are very committed to their field of study.
 Some may want to be a teacher, electrician, a nurse or any number of other career studies and we feel it is very important to help these young adults to become proficient in their chosen field so they may support their families and enjoy life beyond subsistence living.

 How can I correspond with the student I sponsor?
 You can send letters and greeting cards to our offices for your student.
-Please be sure to include the student name and ID number.
+Please be sure to include the student's name and ID number.
 Be sure to allow plenty of lead time before you want your student to receive the letter so that the letter can be translated and hand carried to the student.
 You may write as often as you would like to and include photos or whatever will fit in the envelope.

 What should I write about to my student?
 Please avoid writing about your material possessions or including photos showing wealth.
 Please do not give your address nor suggest your student visit you in your country.
 Please don't ask if they need or want anything from you.
 Instead, you can ask your student about themselves and find things that you have in common.